akiryk/tutorials-learning-lessons/GCP/fundamentals-core-infrastructure.md

 Let's revisit IaaS compared to PaaS.

 **Compute Engine** is an Infrastructure as a Service.
 You pay to access virtualized insfrastructure that is based on real-world hardware.
-You install the OS of your choice and you get things like CPU, memory, file systems, networking, and scaling, but you don't have to manage the real hardware yourself.
+You install the OS of your choice and you get things like CPU, memory, file systems, networking, but you don't have to manage the real hardware yourself.
 This has a lot of advantages, but it can take a while to boot up and if you need to scale quickly it can be hard.

-**App Engine** is Platform as a Service, You pay to access a "family" of services, such as caching,
+**App Engine** is Platform as a Service, You pay to access a "family" of services, such as caching, DB, storage, Networking.
+Scaling happens easily and rapidly, but you don't have control over the underlying architecture.

+**Kubernetes Engine** is like the best of both of these.
+It scales like PaaS but gives you nearly the flexibility of IaaS.
+The container abstraction gives you a lot of portability.
+You can treat the operating system and hardware as a black box.